 “I just missed you and wanted to spend time with you.
 If that’s so terrible, I’ll go somewhere else.”

 “Good god, I just asked.
 You’ve not been like this since after Chechnya.
 What did happen in Vienna?
 I was speaking with Konstantin and he says he knows someone who wants to talk to you.
 About your Vienna ‘troubles’.”

-She’s alert, propping up to look at him.
+She’s alert, propping up to look at his face.
 “Konstantin – the FSB guy?
 Who does he know?”

 “Some German intelligence analyst here in Dubai.
 Paul Drescher.
 Wants to meet us.”
-Yasha’s watching her reaction.
+Yasha watched her reaction.

 “Us?
 He wants to meet you?”

 “No, he wants to meet you, but I don’t understand how he knows I know you, so I want to meet him too and I think you were involved with Shevlenko’s kidnap and murder.”

 “I have told you I wasn’t!
 I was there to see someone else at the conference.
 Just a coincidence.”
 Her training let her look him in the eye as she lied.